dorn-haus/ops/README.md

   https://github.com/docker/roadmap/issues/89#issuecomment-772644009.
 At the
   time of writing, `mirror.gcr.io` seems to be a good alternative.

+For Talos, an easy workaround is to enable DHCP during boot and upgrades (or give the nodes a static IPv4 address and route).
+SLAAC will still be used for configuring IPv6 addresses.
+Once the node is healthy and Cilium is configured, disable DHCP or remove any manually assigned IPv4 addresses, and the node should remain operational.

 ## 🚧 Under Construction

 There is an existing repository where I already have most of these configs,